 Yet, here we are, with a sexual assault scene.
 And no, this isn’t some “Silica gets fondled by a giant plant” scene or an “Asuna gets groped by tentacles” scene.
 This is a scene where two human men attempt to rape two innocent girls.
 Who are teenagers.
 For the sole purpose of tormenting the main characters.

 And naturally, this scene became the subject of a lot of negative criticism.
 In an all too familiar turn of events, people began mounting the moral high horse, labelling the scene as “shock factor” that had no narrative purpose and the show itself as “immoral” and “deplorable”.
 And of course, fans of the show were unfairly labelled as bad people who support rape.
 Y’know, it’s this narrative again.
 I’ve spoke about this before.
 Many times.
 Ad nauseam.

 And I get it.
 Outside of labelling fans of the show, or Kawahara himself, as bad people, this reaction is pretty understandable.
 The scene is very unsettling.
-It’s a graphic depiction of a sexual after all, made even worse by the extremely violent and bloody murder that is inflicted on one of the rapists in an attempt to stop them.
-It’s some truly gut wrenching stuff, especially for a show like Sword Art Online that has never really crossed into this kind of dark territory before.
+It’s a graphic depiction of a sexual assault, made even worse by the extremely violent and bloody murder that is inflicted on one of the abusers in an attempt to stop them.
+It’s some truly gut wrenching stuff, especially for a show like Sword Art Online that has never really crossed into this kind of territory before.

 And I’m here to explain why the scene isn’t any of those things and why it actually has a significant purpose in the narrative.
 I’m here to tell you why this criticism that it’s “nothing but edgy, tryhard shock factor” is, to put it bluntly, a load of horse shit.